-The Pandemic Unemployment Extension Compensation (PEUC) extension is available from March 29, 2020, until December 26, 2020.
-To qualify, your claim must have started on July 8, 2018, or after.
+To qualify for Pandemic Emergency Unemployment Compensation (PEUC), your claim must have started on July 8, 2018, or after.
 Depending on when you filed your unemployment claim and if it has expired, you may need to reapply for unemployment.

 Your PEUC payments will be the same as the weekly benefit amount from your regular UI claim.
 You will be paid in the same way that you were paid for your UI claim.

-The PEUC extension is available for up to 13 weeks, or through December 26, 2020, whichever comes first.
-If you use all your PEUC benefits or reach the end date in December 2020, you may qualify for a FED-ED extension if the FED-ED extension is still available.
+If you use all your PEUC benefits or reach the extension date, you may qualify for a FED-ED extension if the FED-ED extension is still available.